GodzillaQueenOfMonsters/hofcapellmeister/README.md

     ```

 ### work in progress:
-- write all artist - track data from one playlist into one dataframe
+- save data from playlist and track data
-- allow ***api_logger.py*** to be used directly to get input for ***web_logger.py***
-- implement handling of special characters etc. in band names
-- implement saving output of

 ### TODO web_logger.py
+- remove duplicates in list of artist names befor using it
+- check/improve handling of special characters
 - review try except blocks: exception handling was partly copy-pasted from ***api_logger.py***, parts can be removed or modified
 - write unittests